iamdempa/challenge/README.md

         return {'response' : greeting}
 ```

 Here, a hash table is used to improve the application performance and time-complezity.
 (But the response message can also be passed as an environment variable, which is much easier.
-But since I didn't have much time to change the application logic and the kubernetes manifests, I left the initial code base as it is)
+But since I didn't have much time to change the application logic and the kubernetes manifests, I left the initial code base as it is.
+This can also be considered for future improvements.)

 ---
 # Build, Deploy and Run 🚀